Skylight Health Announces Resignation of Board Member

-/EIN News/ -- TORONTO, April 03, 2023 (GLOBE NEWSWIRE) -- Skylight Health Group Inc. (TSXV:SLHG; OTCQX:SLHGF) (“Skylight Health” or the “Company”) today announces that Patrick McNamee has resigned from the Company’s Board of Directors, effective March 31, 2023 to pursue other opportunities.
-Mr. McNamee had served as the Company’s Chairman of the Board since his appointment in March 2021.
+TORONTO, April 03, 2023 (GLOBE NEWSWIRE) -- Skylight Health Group Inc. SLHGSLHGF ("Skylight Health" or the "Company") today announces that Patrick McNamee has resigned from the Company's Board of Directors, effective March 31, 2023 to pursue other opportunities.
+Mr. McNamee had served as the Company's Chairman of the Board since his appointment in March 2021.

 The Board of Directors and the Company's management team would like to thank Mr. McNamee for his contribution over the last two-years and wishes him all the best in his future endeavours.